leftthomas/DGCNN/README.md

 ## Datasets

 ### Train、Val Datasets
-The train and val datasets are sampled from [ILSVRC2012](http://www.image-net.org/challenges/LSVRC/2012/).
+The train and val datasets are sampled from [VOC2012](http://www.image-net.org/challenges/LSVRC/2012/).
-Download the original train dataset from [here](http://www.image-net.org/challenges/LSVRC/2012/nnoupb/ILSVRC2012_img_train.tar) and original val dataset from [here](http://www.image-net.org/challenges/LSVRC/2012/nnoupb/ILSVRC2012_img_val.tar), then extract them into `data` directory.
+Download the original datasets from [Visual Object Classes Challenge 2012](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/index.html), and extract the `JPEGImages` directory into `data` directory, then change the directory name to `VOC2012`.
 Finally, run `python utils.py` to generate the preprocessed train and val datasets.

-The preprocessed train dataset contains 1133,882 images, and val dataset contains 47,740 images.
-We randomly sampled 30,000 images from train dataset as our final train dataset, and 500 images from val dataset as our final val dataset.
-This may take a while, you could also download the final train and val datasets from [BaiduYun](https://pan.baidu.com/s/1S9w3FAbncE-OTQxnb5MtIg), then extract them into `data` directory, now you just needn't run `python utils.py` anymore.
+The preprocessed images contains 12,000 images.
+We randomly sample 10,000 images as our final train dataset, and the remaining images as our final val dataset.
+This may take a while, you could also download the final train and val datasets from [BaiduYun](https://pan.baidu.com/s/1S9w3FAbncE-OTQxnb5MtIg) or [GoogleDrive](https://drive.google.com/open?id=1jvls4Z0cj470HMUQcNi5rSC4NdggGqHP), then extract them into `data` directory, then you just needn't run `python utils.py` anymore.

 ### Test Dataset
 The test dataset are from